 Michael and Jenny

 - Change your furnace filter.
 Your filter is the first line of defense against damaging dirt and dust.
-Check it frequently during the warm-weather season and change it regularly, check them monthly, change them when they are dirty is the best way to do it.
-A lot of service calls are related to dirty or clogged filters.
+A good rule of thumb is check then monthly, change them when they are dirty or you cannot see light through the filter material.
+A lot of service calls are related to dirty or clogged filters

-- Check the Vents.
-Vacuum and dust air conditioning vents often and make sure that they’re not blocked by furnishings, floor coverings or window treatments.
+- Check vents.
+Vacuum and dust registers and return air grills and make sure they are not blocked by furnishings, floor coverings or window treatments